SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 ```

 ### GET /transfer/refresh/apps
-Returns if the app is currently busy refreshing the status of all apps or not.
+Returns if the transfer app is currently busy refreshing the status of all apps or not.

 Response codes:
 - 200 OK: always